 Oct.
 5: Parliament ratifies a witness-protection law for whistle-blowers on corruption and embezzlement cases.

 Oct.
-11: Justice and Charity, an Islamist party, calls for a boycott of the parliamentary elections.
+11: Justice and Charity, an Islamist movement, calls for a boycott of the parliamentary elections.

 Oct.
 23: The February 20 Movement organizes thousands in Rabat, Casablanca, Fez and Tangier to demand an election boycott.
 In Rabat, riot police kick and beat protesters with truncheons.